mikaelsundell/3rdparty/readme.md

 # 3rdparty #

-A developer 3rdparty library for development and packaging of film and color applications.
+3rdparty library for development and packaging of film and color applications.

 ## 3rdparty consists of ##